froghramar/froghramar.com/index.markdown

 ---

 <h1 class="page-heading">I'm Feroz Ahmmed and I'm a software engineer.</h1>
 <h2 class="page-summary">I have been working in the software industry since 2017.
 I am mostly experienced on C#, .NET Core, Azure Functions and Azure Cosmos DB.
-I do not enjoy writing <a href="/about/">about myself</a></h2>
+I do not enjoy writing <a target="_blank" href="https://feroz.dev">about myself</a></h2>